brandonbate/My-Git-Tutorial/README.md

 processor, this record of changes is made for you automatically.
 When programming, we have to manually specify "snapshots" of our files that we can then "undo" back to if needed.
-These "snapshots" are called "commits".
+These "snapshots" are called **commits**.
 The collection of "commits" we create for a project is called a "repository".
 With a repository, we can "go back in time" to a prior a prior commit.
 All of these operations are typically done through a command console.